KouroshSimpkins/spegmans-every-ref/guidelines.md

 Guides should be factual and to the point.
 However this guide is as much about interest as it is about factuality - while all included information must be true, we do not aim to be encyclopedic.

-We aim to collect things that are useful, unusual, or tell a story of the human endevour to understand and categorise the world around us.
+We aim to collect things that are useful, unusual, or tell a story of the human endeavour to understand and categorise the world around us.

 ### Standardisation